-Type III Simulations a
+Type III Simulations

-- We ran electron beam transport simulations out through the corona and created synthetic type III dynamic spectra. - Top simulation (a) is 1 MK plasma.
+- We ran type III simulations out through the corona and created synthetic dynamic spectra. - Top simulation (a) is 1 MK plasma.
 Striae look similar to obs but are slightly too long duration.
 Mostly realistic. - Middle simulation (b) is 10 MK plasma.
 Striae are too fat in frequency but are shorter.
 Not realistic. - Bottom simulation (c) has no group velocity.
 Frequency fine structure is not realistic.